eds35016/5-Ribo-seq-Modeling-Scripts/README.md

       model_deviation: the amount of deviation in initiation rate between each dataset

-RiboSimFinal_SingleDist.py: Same as RiboSimFinal.py, except it generates only one dataset instead of three
+RiboSimFinal_SingleDist.py: Same as RiboSimFinal.py, except it generates only one dataset instead of three.

   Params: